recjo/c-sharp/README.md

 ## UPS Return Labels (Dependency Injection, Factory Pattern, Provider Model)

-* [UPS Return Labels](/ShipCarriers) - This project consumes the UPS Rest API to create a shipping return label in the browser.
+* [Ship Carriers](/ShipCarriers) - This project consumes the UPS Rest API to create a shipping return label in the browser.
 It uses dependency injection, the factory pattern and provider model.

 ## Swagger API (Recursion)